Folks, it’s time.

 But how exactly do you achieve them?

-1- Don’t be late to the party (start at least a month before)
+1- Don’t be late to the party (don’t leave too early either)

 The saying is pretty clear: the early bird gets the worm.

 It may not be a first-come, first-serve situation, but the earlier you start preparing for BFCM, the better your chances of creating a better campaign.